This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 - Submit a live bid for either the North LA or the South LA, or

-- Submit nothing, and drop out of the auction.
+- Submit nothing, and drop out of the bidding.

-Before each subsequent round of the auction, BOEM will raise the asking price for any LA that was contained in more than one live bid in the previous round.
-BOEM will not raise the asking price for a LA that was in only one or no live bids in the previous round.
+Before each subsequent round of the auction, BOEM will raise the asking price for any LA that received more than one live bid in the previous round.
+BOEM will not raise the asking price for a LA that received only one or no live bids in the previous round.

-Asking price increments will be determined by BOEM, in its sole discretion.
+BOEM, in its sole discretion, will determine asking price increments.
 BOEM will base asking price increments on a number of factors, including:

 - Making the increments sufficiently large that the auction will not take an unduly long time to conclude; and